 sudo dnf module list nvidia-driver

 Open kernel modules only support Turing-and-newer GPUs.
 Maxwell, Pascal, and Volta GPUs require the proprietary modules.
-If you run into stability issues, reset the module stream and reinstall the proprietary branch:
+If you need to switch back, reset the module stream first, then install

 Rocky Linux 10: Proprietary DKMS Packages